Therapy for Divorce, Coparenting, and Reunification

 If you have a custody agreement in place, I can help you create a plan for amicably sharing custody with minimal disagreements.
 As a trained parenting coordinator, I have experience working with co-parenting couples who have difficulty agreeing or avoiding conflict.
 Co-parenting doesn’t have to be a painful experience.
 Co-parenting counseling can help you implement a plan so you can enjoy your children while avoiding conflict and distress.
 Seeking out counseling during custody disputes can help reduce conflict between parents and help parents focus their interactions on the wellbeing of the children.
 Many people find they can be even better parents when they are no longer in relationships with their partners.
 Counseling can help you put aside your differences and be the best parents you can be.

 Occasionally, when a parent has been apart from a child, or children, for some period of time, family court may order the parent to engage in reunification therapy.
 This therapy involves everyone in the family, including the reunifying parent, the custodial parent and the child(ren).
 Separation from children may have been caused by substance abuse, mental illness, incarceration, military deployment, working in another state, etc. Reunification therapy involves consultation with attorneys, individual sessions with children and both parents, and family therapy sessions.
 Reunification therapy can be a very rewarding experience, bringing children and parents closer together.
 I have reunified many families and have experience with both the family and dependency courts in Palm Beach County.

 Parental alienation counseling

 Sometimes, one parent becomes alienated from a child, or children.
 This can happen when the child(ren) is encouraged to dislike and stay away from the alienated parent.
-If you suffered parental alienation, the court may order you to engage in reunification therapy.
+If you feel you suffered parental alienation, the court may order you to engage in reunification therapy.